eherr/motion_database_server/README.md

 ## Setup Instructions

-1. Install Python 3.5 in a virtual environment.
+1. Install Python 3.6 or above in a virtual environment.

 2. Clone the repository with all submodules.
 The mgrd submodule of morphablegraphs is optional and can be ignored.
 ```bat